mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/Testing.md

 ## Conclusion

 The biggest hurdle in testing how your code interacts with your queries is managing to have control over the query's execution.
-To clear this hurdle, you can either reach into the `QueryStore` and await the first active ``QueryTask``, or you can override the `QueryClient` to disable automatic fetching.
+To clear this hurdle, you can either reach into the `OperationStore` and await the first active ``OperationTask``, or you can override the `OperationClient` to disable automatic fetching.